GBS-Graduate Biomedical Science

 Varying topics offered to advanced graduate students in the GBS program.

-In this journal club, we will bring together researchers with diverse perspectives, specialized techniques, and scientific backgrounds in order to develop a take-home message from recent circadian literature that may be applicable to all of our specific fields.
+In this journal club, we will bring together researchers with diverse perspectives, specialized techniques, and scientific backgrounds in order to develop a take-home message from recent circadian and sleep literature that may be applicable to all of our specific fields.
 Nearly all organisms possess an endogenous circadian clock that governs a wide array of rhythms, from biosynthetic to behavioral, and synchronizes (entrains) them to the 24-h environmental day-night cycle.
 The central circadian clock in the suprachiasmatic nucleus of the hypothalamus orchestrates rhythms in many peripheral clocks located throughout the brain and body, resulting in 24-h regulation of many physiological processes (including sleep and reproduction, metabolism, organ function, and seasonal behaviors).
 This regulation allows for a predictive, rather than purely reactive, homeostatic control.
 In humans, dysregulation of the circadian system has been implicated in some insomnias, cancers, affective disorders, and in aging and cognitive impairment.
 The discovery and characterization of oscillating “circadian clock” genes during the last decade has been largely due to cross-talk between researchers working on fruitflies and mice; this approach fueled insights into the likely design principles underlying the intracellular oscillatory machinery.
 Similar discussion and collaboration at a systems level of analysis may lead to new discoveries and approaches.
-Students will choose and present papers from any field as long as there is a circadian component to the paper.

 GBS 748.
 Special Topics.
 1-4 Hour.